 There are several different types of credit card promotions.
+These range from Lazada promotions to Airbnb offers.
 Check out some of the most popular options in Singapore below:

 Reward points.
 Many rewards credit cards include bonus points when you apply and are approved for the card.
 Bonus points offers are usually only available when you apply by a certain date and meet the spend criteria so may need to spend a certain amount within a specific period to collect the bonus points.
 Find out more about how rewards credit cards work.

 Air Miles.
-Similar to bonus reward point promotions, many frequent flyer credit cards offer bonus points on sign up.
+Similar to bonus reward point promotions, many air miles credit cards offer bonus points on sign up.
 Most cards offer KrisFlyer miles, but some also let you transfer bonus points to other programs such as Emirates Skywards, Qatar, Qantas or Asia Miles.
 Keep in mind, you’re usually required to spend a minimum amount within a set period to qualify for the bonus points offer.

 Cashback offers.
 Cashback cards offer you cash back when you get a new credit card.
 Like bonus point promotions, you usually need to spend a specific amount of money on the card before you can enjoy the cashback offer.
 For example, an offer might give you S$200 cashback if you spend S$500 in the first 3 months you have the card.
 Some cashback offers also require you to spend the minimum amount in a specific way, such as by making contactless payments.